Need to make an international money transfer in the Netherlands? This guide explains how to do it securely and without breaking the bank.

 - International money transfers in the Netherlands

-- Money transfers via online and mobile banking
+- International money transfers via online and mobile banking in the Netherlands

 - Wire transfers in the Netherlands